Details and Actions Steps for Community Concern Regarding High School English Language Arts Instructional Materials

 What is the district doing as a result of concerning discourse amongst community members and this issue of books and instructional materials?

 Our district administration balances the private and individual rights of our community members with the operation of our schools and programs.
 We hear and see the discourse and discussion in our community about the high school English Language Arts (ELA) curriculum.
-The actions of individuals in our community targeting others on social media and with the delivery of inappropriate mail is totally unacceptable.
+The actions of individuals in our community targeting others on social media and with the delivery of inappropriate mail are totally unacceptable.
 As a community, we owe it to each other to treat one another with respect and dignity.

 We want everyone to feel included in the discussions around their schools and our students’ learning.
 We appreciate you sharing your concerns and share your concern about parents feeling welcomed to speak in our public board meetings and other public forums.